 It would make much more sense for an SME to record quick tutorials of the software and update them in chunks over time.
 A multitrack screen recorder that allows users to edit audio, camera, screen content, and cursor separately makes these updates even easier.

 Written documentation also lacks interactivity.
-Static tutorials can’t show real-time actions or system behavior, leading to misunderstandings during troubleshooting or complex workflow execution.
-Teams end up relying on outdated guides that fail to reflect current practice, undermining knowledge management system efforts.
+Static tutorials can’t show real-time actions or system behavior, leading to misunderstandings during troubleshooting or when executing complex workflows.

 Knowledge lives in people, not platforms

 When critical information isn’t recorded, it lives only in the heads of team members.
-There, it can quickly get lost and buried under other information, which makes ad hoc knowledge sharing inconsistent and frankly impossible.
+There, it can quickly get lost and buried under other information, making ad hoc knowledge sharing inconsistent and, frankly, impossible.

 Live training doesn’t scale well